Solving QBF by Abstraction: Evaluation

-\paragraph{Evaluation.} Table~\ref{tbl:number_of_solved_instances_per_family} shows the result of the evaluation broken down by benchmark families.
-Overall, $\quabsol$ is very competitive.
-It clearly outperforms the assignment based approach, confirming the theoretical results established in the previous section.
-Compared to the established solver, the results are mixed.
-There are benchmarks where $\quabsol$ outperforms both $\rareqs$ and $\ghostq$ like the Petri games family as well as benchmarks where $\rareqs$ (bounded synthesis) and $\ghostq$ (translated benchmarks) have an advantage.
-In the internal comparison, the variant using PicoSAT has a small lead over the variant using MiniSat, however, both variants solve some benchmarks that the other does not.
-Combining both leads to $659$ and $505$ solved structural and translated benchmarks, respectively.
+$\quabs$ has been independently evaluated in the annual QBF competition, called \emph{QBFEVAL} and the results of the latest evaluation are given in Table~\ref{tbl:qbfeval-2018}.
+Notably, $\quabs$ solved most instances, 21 more than the second best solver.
+The certification capabilities of $\quabs$ are used in the reactive synthesis tool $\bosy$~\cite{conf/cav/FaymonvilleFT17}, which won the synthesis track in the reactive synthesis competition~(SYNTCOMP) 2016 and 2017~\cite{journals/corr/JacobsBBK0KKLNP16,journals/corr/abs-1711-11439}.

-\paragraph{Certification.} We implemented the certification approach described in Sec.~\ref{sec:certification}, but instead of generating proof traces, we build the certificates (repesented as AIGER files) within the solving loop.
-This allows us to build candidate Skolem and Herbrand functions in parallel during solving and minimizes the overhead due to certification.
-In the verification step, we build a SAT query that encodes the functional correctness property and solve this query with MiniSat.
-The size of a certificate is given in the number of AND gates in the AIGER file.
+\smallparagraph{Certification.} We implemented the certification approach described in Section~\ref{sec:certification}, but instead of generating proof traces, we build the certificates (represented by And-Inverter Graphs) within the solving loop.
+This enables building Skolem and Herbrand functions in parallel during solving and minimizes the certification overhead.
+In the verification step, we use CryptoMiniSat to solve the functional correctness query.
+The size of a certificate is measured as the number of AND gates.

+We evaluate the certification capabilities of QuAbS on synthesis benchmark sets that are designed to take advantage of the structural problem definition.
+The \emph{petri-games} benchmark set uses the bounded synthesis approach for Petri games~\cite{journals/corr/abs-1711-10637,journals/iandc/FinkbeinerO17}.
+The \emph{safety-synt} benchmark set was created from the safety benchmarks of SYNTCOMP 2014~\cite{journals/sttt/JacobsBBEHKPRRS17}.
+The \emph{bounded-synthesis} benchmark set was created from the tool $\bosy$~\cite{conf/cav/FaymonvilleFT17} using the QBF encoding of the reactive synthesis problem using LTL specifications~\cite{conf/tacas/FaymonvilleFRT17}.
+The \emph{tree-models} benchmark set was created from LTL benchmarks of SYNTCOMP 2016~\cite{journals/corr/JacobsBBK0KKLNP16}.
+All those benchmarks have in common that it is possible to directly build implementations from satisfiable queries.